 How to teach your child to protect the environment this Earth Day

 When children learn to appreciate the world from a young age, they are more likely to help protect our land for future generations to come.
-Generating a passion for the protecting planet early on makes a big difference in influencing children’s future environmentally friendly habits.
+Generating a passion for protecting the planet early on makes a big difference in influencing children’s future-environmentally friendly habits.

 Reduce plastic waste

 One big focus of Earth Day is helping to secure a future free of plastic pollution.
 Parents and children can drastically cut back on plastic by taking simple steps in their daily routine.

 When parents grocery shop with children, they can practice this with reusable grocery bags to help children create an earth-friendly habit that they can continue later in life.
 Reusable straws, bags, water bottles and other items also make a big impact in reducing plastic waste.
 Not only are items like reusable straws, grocery bags and water bottles typically inexpensive, but they also come in a variety of colors and patterns for young children to enjoy.